Citizen of Nowhere

 Methodology

 The Global Metro Power Rankings measure metro completeness: the breadth and depth of globally-recognized infrastructure, culture, sport, finance, education, and connectivity concentrated in a single place.
 It is not a livability score, a cost-of-living index, or a popularity contest.
-It is a composite of what a city has built.
+It is a composite of what a metro has built.

 Rankings Within Rankings